-In this section we will answer the question "What can NLG-M fund," providing details on the types of projects and associated goals within the NLG-M grant program as well as offer some summary data on the number and type of NLG-M projects that were funded last year.
+In this section, we will discuss the types of projects this program funds, its goals and objectives, and I'll provide some data on the number and type of NLG-M projects that were funded in recent years.

 What Makes an NLG-M Project Successful?